timescale/docs/api/_hyperfunctions/heartbeat_agg/live_at.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate and a timestamp, this will return whether the aggregate has a heartbeat indicating the system was live at the given time.
+    Given a heartbeat aggregate and a timestamp, this returns whether the aggregate has a heartbeat indicating the system was live at the given time.

-    Note that this will return false for any time not covered by the aggregate.
+    Note that this returns false for any time not covered by the aggregate.
   signatures:
     - language: sql
       code: |